DoctorWkt/Fuzemsys/README.md

 ## Commands

 There are some commands in the `cmds/` directory which will run under the emulator.
-At present (April 6 2024) the stdio library isn't working yet.
+At present (April 16 2024) the stdio library mostly works but `printf()` isn't working yet (although `stdarg.h` works).